Conor McGregor ordered to pay Nikita Hand’s costs in civil rape case

 Nikita Hand has been awarded costs in her civil action against Conor McGregor, after a jury found she had been raped by the mixed martial arts fighter in Dublin six years ago.

-The costs were made on a party-party basis, and not on the higher solicitor and client costs basis.

-This means that Ms Hand will pay her own costs in relation to her civil case against Mr Lawrence, and Mr McGregor will have to pay the full costs of his side of the case.
+The ruling means that Ms Hand and Mr Lawrence will pay their own costs in relation to the claim against him.
+Mr McGregor, however, will have to pay the full costs relating to his side of the case, which will include Ms Hand’s costs relating to the claim against him.

+The judge’s ruling on Thursday means that Ms Hand will pay the bill relating to costs in dealing with her claim against Mr Lawrence only.

+Mr Justice Alexander Owens said the costs were made on a normal party-party basis, and not on the higher solicitor and client costs.

-Justice Alex Owens said that he made the decision after the defence put forward by Mr McGregor, in which he relied on what Mr Lawrence claimed had happened on the day and night of the incident.
+Justice Owens said he made the decision after the defence put forward by Mr McGregor relied on what Mr Lawrence claimed had happened on the day and night of the incident.

+He said it was a “most singular and peculiar” case.
+He told the court that the story put forward by both defendants ran in “lock step” with each other, and the finding by the jury that Mr Lawrence had not assaulted Ms Hand was because they did not believe he had consensual sex with Ms Hand after Mr McGregor left the hotel.

 He also said that the “direct criticism” of the jury should not go unremarked and should be considered as part of costs.